TashfeenRao/tic-tac-toe/README.md

   </p>

   <p align="center">
-    An exercise in OOP using Ruby to create an interactive and irreverent command line Tic-Tac-Toe game
+    An exercise in OOP using Ruby to create an interactive command line Tic-Tac-Toe game
     <br />
     <a href="https://github.com/TashfeenRao/tic-tac-toe/tree/readme_game_instructions"><strong>Explore This Repository »</strong></a>
     <br />